Ailing Nokia falls back on patents legacy

 One pointer is that after a legal battle against Apple in 2009-2011, Nokia gets royalties from each iPhone sold.

-Nokia also has the successful example of its partner Microsoft Corp, which has signed up some 10 vendors - including HTC and Samsung - to pay licensing fees for their Android devices.
+Nokia also has the successful example of its partner Microsoft Corp (MSFT.O), which has signed up some 10 vendors - including HTC and Samsung (005930.KS) - to pay licensing fees for their Android devices.

 HTC is paying Microsoft a roughly $5 royalty for each Android phone it sells.